voicesauce/opensauce-python/README.md

 will run the Praat executable located at `/home/username/praat`.

+To specify your own path for the REAPER executable, use the command line option `--reaper-path`.
+For example,

+    $ python -m opensauce --measurements reaperF0 --reaper-path /home/username/reaper /path/to/file.wav

+will run the REAPER executable located at `/home/username/reaper`.

-Since you will probably be running Snack and Praat the same way every time you use OpenSauce, it is best to set these preferences automatically through a settings file, as described in the next section.
+Since you will probably be running Snack / Praat / REAPER the same way every time you use OpenSauce, it is best to set these preferences automatically through a settings file, as described in the next section.

 # Settings and measurement files